8go/TrezorHash/README.md

 **Question:** What are the command line options?

 **Answer:** See description above.
-You can do all by command line without GUI.
+You can do everything by command line without GUI.
 - - -
 **Question:** What crypto technology is used?